Lane Kenworthy, The Good Society

 - John Rawls, A Theory of Justice, Harvard University Press, 1971.
 The “original position” device formalizes the age-old notion “There but for the grace of God go I.” ↩

-- Amartya Sen, The Idea of Justice, Harvard University Press, 2009. ↩
+- Amartya Sen, The Idea of Justice, Harvard University Press, 2009.
+See also Adam Gopnik, A Thousand Small Sanities: The Moral Adventure of Liberalism, Basic Books, 2019. ↩